 Increased Blood Flow, Minimizing Muscle Soreness

 Soreness after an engaging workout is not uncommon.
 Most people experience this regularly.
-Stretching after working out can help in reducing muscle soreness after exercising.
-This is because it increases blood flow in your body (3).
+Stretching after working out can help reduce muscle soreness.

-Simple answer: Blood transports nutrients to your muscles that repair them, helping them grow stronger and larger.
+Simple answer: Blood transports nutrients to your muscles that repair them by speeding up the clearance of physiological byproducts that cause soreness.
 Therefore, better blood circulation equals faster muscle repair and shorter recovery periods (3).
-Cool, right?

 Reduced Tension Headaches

 Tension headaches can be a real nuisance.
-These are things you wouldn’t want at any time, especially after that intense workout session.
-When you add conscious breathing to your static stretches, it can help alleviate tension headaches.
+They are something you don’t want at any time, but especially after that intense workout session.
+When you add conscious breathing to your static stretches, this can help alleviate tension headaches.

-Remember, the key is in slow, steady, and relaxing breathing patterns when stretching.
-This will calm you down, releasing the stress causing your headaches.
+Remember, the key is in slow, steady, and relaxing breathing patterns when you stretch.
+This will calm you down and release the stress that causes your headaches.

 Static Stretches Can Help With Arthritic Pain

 Too much inactivity can make your muscles tighten and lose their flexibility over time.
-This may result in tears and aches in your muscles and tissues surrounding the joints.
-Also, as you age, your joints can develop arthritis that causes pain and makes daily activities like walking difficult.
+This may result in aches and pains in the muscles and tissues surrounding the joints.
+Also, as you age, your joints can develop arthritis that causes pain and makes daily activities such as walking difficult.

-Static stretches help in relaxing and loosening your joints, which will ultimately make movement easier (2).
+Static stretches help relax and loosen your joints, which will ultimately make movement easier (2).
 If you’re having problems stretching, try using bands, towels, or equipment that will make the process easier and safer.
+They decrease the necessary range of motion to perform a stretch with proper form, and improve stability during stretching.

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!